zenjen-devs/zenjen-devs.github.io/statisticaldataanalysis.md

 ---

-#### Statistical Data Analysis: Co-Authorship on Academic Papers for Publication
+### Co-Authorship on Academic Papers for Publication

 * Efficacy Of Sulforaphane In Treatment Of Children With Autism Spectrum Disorder With and Without Severe Cognitive Impairment: A Randomized Double-Blind Placebo-Controlled Multi-Center Trial - *Manuscript Submitted*